Local MAP Sampling for Diffusion Models: Background

 \textbf{Unconditional diffusion models}.
 The goal of diffusion model is to sample from an unknown distribution $\pi_0(x_0)$ given a training dataset $\mathcal{D}=\{ x_0^i \}_{i=1}^N$.
 Given a data point $x_0 \sim \pi_0$ and a time step $t$, a noisy datapoint is sampled from the transition kernel: $p_t(x_t \mid x_0) = \mathcal{N} (x_t; \alpha_t x_0, \sigma_t^2 \mathbb{I})$.
 Diffusion process is built by mixture of densities: $p_t(x_t) = \int p_t (x_t \mid x_0) \pi_0(x_0) dx_0$, and DDIM samples $\pi_0(x_0)$ by running an iterative process $p_{t} (x_t)$ from time $t = T$ to $t = 0$ with the initial condition $x_T \sim p(x_T)$:

 where $\epsilon \sim \mathcal{N} (0, \mathbb{I})$ is the fresh noise added at the inference time, $m_{0 \mid t} (t, x) = \mathbb{E}[x_0 \mid x_t]$ is the ideal denoiser, and we define:

 The goal of posterior sampling is to generate samples under some condition $y$, i.e., sample $x_0$ from a posterior distribution, $\pi_{0 \mid y} (x_0 \mid y)$, where $y$ could be class labels, measurements or text information, for example.
-There are two main approaches to do posterior sampling with diffusion prior: diffusion posterior sampling and Decoupled Annealing Posterior Sampling (DAPS).
+In this paper, we focus on two representative lines of posterior sampling approaches with diffusion priors: (i) the family of diffusion posterior sampling (DPS) methods based on Tweedie's formula, and (ii) Decoupled Annealing Posterior Sampling (DAPS).